-- Freeze – the dairy free version of this recipe freezes best, but if you do try freezing this recipe made with regular milk, just be aware it sometime separates.
-Usually this can be fixed by reheating it as directed below.
-In rare cases it will come out of the freezer curdled in appearance and it won’t come back together.
-So I only recommend freezing this if it’s the dairy free vegan version.
+- Freeze – the dairy-free version of this recipe freezes best, but if you do try freezing this recipe made with regular milk, just be aware it sometimes separates.
+Usually, this can be fixed by reheating it as directed below.
+In rare cases, it will come out of the freezer curdled in appearance and it won’t come back together.
+So I only recommend freezing this if it’s the dairy-free vegan version.

 Tips & Tricks

 - Use a hand frother or an espresso machine if you have one to give this latte more of a foamy coffee shop texture.
 I definitely think it’s worth it to have a frother on hand because you can froth the whole batch at once.
 When I use the steam function on my espresso machine, I’m limited to making 1 drink at a time.

 - Add the maple syrup just to your taste.
 Sweetness is a very subjective thing, so just add a little or as much as you’d like.

 I really hope you enjoy this Pumpkin Chai Latte!
 If you do get a chance to make this recipe, I’d love to hear from you in the comments.